Militarized Communist Party of Peru: Activities and tactics

 In 2018, the MPCP announced an alliance with the ethnocacerist Plurinational Association of Tawantinsuyo Reservists (ASPRET), called the United Democratic Andean Revolutionary Front of Peru.
-A video recorded on 22 April 2017, previously showed Eddy Villarroel Medina, the leader of ASPRET, meeting with Comrade José.
+A video recorded on 22 April 2017 showed Eddy Villarroel Medina, the leader of ASPRET, meeting with Comrade José.
 Following the formation of the alliance, Villarroel Medina became a spokesperson for the MPCP.
 In 2022, the alliance was terminated over Villarroel Medina's disagreements with the MPCP's alleged ties to Free Peru; Villarroel Medina later claimed that the party had threatened him and his family following the end of the alliance.

 On 23 May 2021, the MPCP carried out the San Miguel del Ene attack, leaving behind leaflets that stated the attack was carried out to "clean VRAEM and Peru" of outcasts, "parasites and corrupts" as well as "homosexuals, lesbians, drug addicts" and "thieves".
 The leaflets additionally called for a boycott of the 6 June election, accusing of treason those who voted for Keiko Fujimori of the right-wing Popular Force party.

 In March 2022, the MPCP publicly announced their embrace of the Chinese Communist Party (CCP), writing that "the militarized Peruvian communists [have] reorganized ourselves as militants of the glorious and victorious Chinese Communist Party, under the leadership of CCP general secretary Xi Jinping."
 In an audio message recorded by high-ranking party member Comrade Vilma, Vilma called on the party's militants to support China against "the United States and its NATO allies through the unjust fifth super-imperialist world war" and stated that Xi and the CCP had "never abandoned Maoism."
 The United States opposes the activities of the MPCP, with the U.S. Department of State offering a reward of US$5 million for information leading to the arrest of party leader Comrade José.

 In November 2023, a bloodless police operation in Sayapo, known as Lobo II, captured four members of the MPCP who had been accused of being involved in the murder of 7 policemen in Cuzco the past February: José Quispe Zúñiga (the 24-year son of Comrade José), Iván Quispe Vargas (23; son of Marco Antonio "Comrade Gabriel" Quispe Palomino), Romeo Campos Mancilla (19) and Jheyson Andrés Ramos Andrade (24).
-Quispe had been considered his father's (and thus the group's) successor.
+José Quispe Zúñiga had been considered his father's (and thus the group's) successor.

 In September 2024, a military operation saw the capture of Octavio Vargas Ñahuicopa (also known as "Ciperian"), who was identified as a main figure in the group.
 In October of the same year, a police operation led to the arrest of Iván Quispe Palomino, erroneously reported as a leader of the group.
 Despite being one of the Quispe Palomino siblings, he had no links to them of the group since his release from prison in 2005.